net64-mod/net64-mod.github.io/src/news/sm64js.md

 ---
 author: 'Tarnadas, Henrik'
-title: 'WIP-Title'
+title: ''
 date: '2021-04-xx'
 ---

-Hey, we have some interesting news for you today!
+Hey, we have some interesting news for you today

 We would like to announce that Net64+ will from now on be in a passive maintenance mode, meaning Tarnadas will no longer develop new features.
 That does not mean the project will be abandoned.
 The server list will stay online and everyone can host their own server by following [one](https://net64-mod.github.io/wiki/hosting/public/) of our [documentations](https://net64-mod.github.io/wiki/hosting/docker/).